 I changed my ways of getting books...a bit.
-As a child, I loved getting fresh books.
+As a child, I loved fresh books.
 The new book smell was intoxicating.
-I loved the idea of owning something that no one else had owned before.
+I liked the idea of owning something that no one else had owned before.
 It was mine.
-But since I got to college, money and gifts hadn't come as much as they used … Continue reading Thrift the Books
+But since I got to college, money and gifts hadn't come as much as they used to. … Continue reading Thrift the books

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
-The story, which is a part of us, is almost like our own child and it’s scary that our own stories cause us to wonder: Am I good enough?
-Even if it’s the story that needs to be fixed, the blame is … Continue reading Am I good enough?
+Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
+Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?